ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - It doesn’t matter what evil the world has done to you.
 What matters is what good you’ll give to it.<br>

+- Just because you can’t observe it doesn’t mean it’s not happening.<br>